juju/docs/src/en/developer-layer-example.md

-Title: Writing layer example
+Title: Writing a layer

-# Writing a layer by example
+# Writing a layer

 In this document, we will be writing a charm layer that installs and configures the [Vanilla forum software][].